lune-climate/lune-docs/docs/guides/share-your-impact.md

 ## Who is this guide for?

-This guide is aimed at

-* Head of Sustainability or Growth Specialists to manage their Sustainability page via the Lune dashboard
-* and developers to automatically integrate sustainability pages into an existing end-user experience
+This guide is aimed at heads of Sustainability or Growth Specialists to manage their Sustainability page via the Lune dashboard and developers looking to automatically integrate sustainability pages into an existing end-user experience.

 Feel free to contact our [support team](mailto:support@lune.com) if you encounter any issues integrating our payments use case.